-We have high expectations of ourselves and our children, encouraging everyone to 'be the best that they can be'.
-Every child is treated as an individual, inspired to achieve and celebrate their skills and abilities.
-We pride ourselves in developing children's emotional, physical, spiritual and intellectual growth, building life-long skills that will allow children to adapt to an ever-changing world and lead a happy and successful life.
+We have high expectations of ourselves and our children.
+Every child is treated as an individual and we pride ourselves in developing their emotional, physical, spiritual and intellectual growth.

-Pupils lie at the heart of the curriculum, which is progressive, rich, relevant and inclusive, rooted in the social consensus about the knowledge and skills that our children need in later life.
-Assessment is effective and pupils achieve well.
-Targets are highly ambitious, giving children the very best opportunity to achieve all they are capable of
+Our pupil-centred and ambitious curriculum is progressive, rich, relevant, inclusive and rooted in the social consensus about the knowledge and skills that our children need in later life.